Horned puffin: Flight

-To achieve flight, horned puffins either jump off a cliff to gain momentum, or races across the water to reaching the speed required for takeoff.
+To achieve flight, horned puffins either jump off a cliff to gain momentum, or races across the water to reach the speed required for takeoff.
 Horned puffins fly compactly and quickly, 10 to 30 meters above sea level.
 The wing beats are constant, rapid and regular.
 They fly in groups of about two to fifteen individuals, traveling between nesting and foraging grounds, sometimes with tufted puffins or murres.

 On land

 The horned puffin walks upright, gripping rock surfaces with its claws, and climbs cliffs with ease.
 Its normal running position is made on low density soil, usually around a hole.

 Horned puffins live and breed in colonies of tens to thousands or more.
 They fly in circular motions above the colony before landing, upon which they adopt a dominant or submissive posture towards other birds.
 The sign of submission is to briefly hold their legs slightly apart and spread their wings over their head for about four seconds.
 The puffin's dominant display is to holding its beak open with its tongue lowered (known as "gaping"), back feathers erect, stepping in place as it rocks from side to side.
 This gesture is often made towards a rival puffin, who may either back down or fight with the intruder.
 During fights, puffins lock bills and beat each other with their wings, and the two combatants may tumble down a slope or cliff still locked in battle.